node-js-libs/node.io/docs/README.md

     $ node.io -i /tmp/input.txt -o /tmp/output.txt job

-Node.io uses STDIN and STDOUT by default, so this is the same as calling
+Node.io uses *STDIN* and *STDOUT* by default, so this is the same as calling

     $ cat /tmp/input.txt | node.io -s job > /tmp/output.txt

-Note: the -s option at the command line omits any status messages or warnings being output
+Note: the `-s` option at the command line omits any status or warnings messages being output

 ## Passing arguments to jobs